kenneth0307/BloxRatP/README.md

 ### `size` (Integer):

-Sets what size the returned thumbnail is.
+Sets what size the returned image is.

 Options: `48`, `100`, `180`, `420` (default)